-Stream Indicators New Zealand Distribution and Trends Otago Distribution and Trends Rheumatic Fever During1996-2007, admissions for rheumatic fever and rheumatic heart disease remained relatively static.
+Stream Indicators New Zealand Distribution and Trends Waitemata DHB Distribution and Trends Rheumatic Fever During1996-2007, admissions for rheumatic fever and rheumatic heart disease remained relatively static.
 During 2003-07, acute rheumatic fever admissions were highest for those aged 7-15 years, while rheumatic heart disease admissions were relatively constant (albeit at a much lower rate) after 6 years of age.
 Acute rheumatic fever admissions were also significantly higher for Pacific > Māori > European and Asian children and young people, males and those in urban or deprived areas.
-In Otago during 1990-2007, hospital admissions for acute rheumatic fever and rheumatic heart disease were consistently lower than the New Zealand average.
-During 1990-2005, no Otago children or young people died as the result of rheumatic fever or heart disease.
+During 1990-07, while admissions for acute rheumatic fever and rheumatic heart disease fluctuated markedly, rates were generally lower than the New Zealand average.
+During 1990-2005, no Waitemata DHB children or young people died as the result of rheumatic fever or heart disease.
 Serious Skin Infections During 1990-07, serious skin infection admissions rose, with the most rapid rises occurring in the mid-late 1990s.
 During 2003-07, admissions were highest in children <5 years, followed by those in their late teens and early 20s.
 Admissions were also significantly higher for Pacific > Māori > European and Asian children, Pacific and Māori > European > Asian young people, males and those in urban or deprived areas.
-In Otago during 1990-2007, hospital admissions for serious skin infections increased in both children and young people, although rates in both age groups were lower than the NZ average.
-During 1996-2007, while there were initially no consistent differences in admissions for serious skin infections between Maori and European children and young people, rates for Mori children and young people were higher during the past 4 years.
-During 2003-2007, there were no consistent seasonal variations in admissions for serious skin infections.
+During 1990-07, admissions for serious skin infections increased in both children and young people, with rates during the past 4 years being higher than the NZ average in both age groups.
+During 1996-2007, while admissions increased for all ethnic groups, rates remained higher for Pacific > Māori > European > Asian children and young people.
+During 2003-2007, admissions were also higher in summer and autumn.
 Infectious Gastroenteritis During 1990-07, gastroenteritis admissions increased for both children and young people.
 During 2003-07, admissions were highest for children <3 years.
 Mortality during 2001-05 followed a similar pattern.
 During 2003-07, admissions were also significantly higher for Pacific > Asian > European > Māori children, males and those in urban or deprived areas.
-During 1990-2007, gastroenteritis admissions in Otago children and young people steadily increased.
-While admissions for children were lower than the New Zealand average, rates for young people were higher during the past 6 years.
-During 1990-2005 there was one gastroenteritis death in this age group.
-During 1996-2007, admissions were generally higher for European children and young people, although rates for both ethnic groups were lower than their respective NZ ethnic specific averages.
+During 1990-07, gastroenteritis admissions in children and young people steadily increased, with admissions being similar to the New Zealand average during the past 4 years.
+During 1990-2005, there were 3 Waitemata deaths attributed to gastroenteritis in this age group.
+During 1996-2007, while admissions increased for all ethnic groups, rates remained higher for Pacific children and young people.
 Admissions were also higher during late winter and spring.